kadena-io/marmalade/migration.md

  }
 ```

 Please be aware that offchain-uri will still be required in order to ensure that the tokens are supported by marmalade standards.
-Therefore, we recommend migrating to offchain-uri only if onchain-manifests are needed, as offchain-uri adequately fulfills most requirements.
+Therefore, we recommend using onchain-manifest-policy **only if** onchain-manifests are needed, as offchain-uri adequately fulfills most requirements.

+## Migration of minted token from v1

+TODO - upgrade policy, burn v1 and mint v2